RUCAIBox/Erya/README.md

 # Erya
-This repository is the official implementation of our paper: Towards Effective Ancient Chinese Translation: Dataset, Model, and Evaluation.
+This repository is the official implementation of our paper: *Towards Effective Ancient Chinese Translation: Dataset, Model, and Evaluation*.

 ## Datasets